tsxepo-web/network-test/README.md

 * This project test the client's upload and download speed.
 * The frontend is made up of the three components below.

-## The Pie chart
+## Start
-* this chart is responsible for the actual testing, where you can visualize the upload and download speed as it happens.
+* click start the begine testing your network.
+* the values will be shown under the ip and isp information once done.
 ## The Line chart
 * this chart is responsible for showing the client's data.
 * the x-axis is the date the client checked their speed.